badarinadhv/Data_Cleaning-Week4Assignment/README.md

-Selected columns  with names correscponding to the mean and std deviation as per the code book for all the measurements Created a variable nakes list by text editing the features.txt variable name using gsub() function Cretaed the names for the data set and created a tidy data set with column names as descriptive names Using sapply(), created a new data set by averaging columnwise for each measurementm View() displays the results Using  write.csv() written the final tidy data set
+Selected columns  with names correscponding to the mean and std deviation as per the code book for all the measurements Created a variable nakes list by text editing the features.txt variable name using gsub() function Cretaed the names for the data set and created a tidy data set with column names as descriptive names Using sapply(), created a new data set by averaging based on subject and activity  for each measurementm View() displays the results
+Using  write.table() written the final tidy data set